Murad II

-Murad II's reign was a period of important economic development.
-Trade increased and Ottoman cities expanded considerably.
-In 1432, the traveller Bertrandon de la Broquière noted that Ottoman annual revenue had risen to 2,500,000 ducats, and that if Murad II had used all available resources he could easily have invaded Europe.

 Early life

-Murad was born in June 1404 (or 1403) to Sultan Mehmed I. The identity of his mother is disputed.
+Murad was born in June 1404 to Mehmed I, while the identity of his mother is disputed according to various accounts.
 According to 15th century historian Şükrullah, Murad's mother was a concubine.
-Hüseyin Hüsâmeddin Yasar, an early 20th century historian, wrote in his work Amasya Tarihi, that his mother was Şehzade Hatun, daughter of Divitdar Ahmed Pasha.
-According to historians İsmail Hami Danişmend, and Heath W. Lowry, his mother was Emine Hatun, daughter of Şaban Suli Bey, ruler of the Dulkadirids.
+Hüseyin Hüsâmeddin Yasar, an early 20th century historian, wrote in his work Amasya Tarihi that his mother was Şahzade Hatun, daughter of Divitdar Ahmed Pasha.
+According to historians İsmail Hami Danişmend, and Heath W. Lowry, his mother was Emine Hatun, a Dulkadirid princess.

 He spent his early childhood in Amasya.
 In 1410, Murad came along with his father to the Ottoman capital, Edirne.
 After his father ascended to the Ottoman throne, he made Murad governor of the Amasya Sanjak.
 Murad remained at Amasya until the death of Mehmed I in 1421.
 He was solemnly recognized as sultan of the Ottoman Sultanate at sixteen years of age, girded with the Sword of Osman at Bursa, and the troops and officers of the state willingly paid homage to him as their sovereign.